Who Is The World’s Richest Country?

 It’s a complicated question to be sure.
 For our purposes today, we’re going to use “richest” to mean wealth.
 But that raises even more questions.
 How exactly should one measure wealth?
 By a country’s GDP?
 Their income per capita?
 A country’s total gold stores?
 There are many different ways to evaluate wealth, and unfortunately, many different answers.
 Today we’ll take a look at a few of them.

 If you go by how much gold a country has in its reserve, the answer is easy.
 America leads the pack with over 8000 tonnes of gold.
 Germany is second with 3400 tonnes.
 Though, this is hardly a measure of a countries wealth.
 In 1971, President Nixon made the decision to take the dollar’s value off gold and put it on an agreed value between countries and our country’s citizens.
 The dollar is now backed by the value and strength of the US’s GDP and economy.

-Which brings us to GDP.
+This brings us to GDP.
 GDP stands for Gross Domestic Product.
 It is the value of all final goods and services produced within a nation in a given year, divided by the average population for that same year.
-A dollar amount based on the economy of a country.
+It’s a dollar amount based on the economy of a country.
 The United States is also ahead of the pack here, by a fair margin.
 They did $14.2 trillion dollars in 2009.
 China and Japan are slugging it out for second place at a distant $5 trillion dollars for 2009.

-Now here is where America starts stumbling a little.
+Next up is where America starts stumbling a little.

 What about the country with the densest population of millionaires?
-Or percentage of millionaire households against it’s population?
+Or percentage of millionaire households against its population?
 Singapore takes the cake with 11.4%.
 Switzerland is 2nd with 8.4% and Kuwait is third with 8.2%.
 The US is in 7th place, with 4.2%